Meet-official/Multiclass-Image-Classification/README.md

-# 🐠 Fish Image Classification with Deep Learning
+# 🐠 Multiclass-Image Classification with Deep Learning

 ## 📌 Project Overview

-The goal of this project is to **classify fish images** into distinct categories using **deep learning techniques**.
+The goal of this project is to **marine images** into distinct categories using **deep learning techniques**.
 The steps involved in this workflow include:

 1. **Training a custom CNN model** designed specifically for this task.
 2. **Applying transfer learning** with a range of well-known pre-trained models.